alexyorke/alexyorke.github.io/_posts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 Reader helps with parameter drilling, but it's an extra abstraction that isn't always worth it for smaller or straightforward call chains.
 - The chain is short.
 For one or two calls, plain parameter passing is clearer.
 - You're already in DI-land.
 In `ASP.NET Core` services/controllers, inject what you need.
 Reader is most useful inside composed business-logic functions where you want to avoid manually threading an environment; it's not a tool for object graph construction or lifetime management.
 - You need mutable/evolving state.
 Reader is read-only.
-If state evolves through steps, you're looking for state-threading (often modeled as State).
+If state evolves through steps, you're looking for state-threading (often modeled as `State`).
 - You need very granular dependencies.
-If everything takes a giant Env, you can trade "parameter sprawl" for "environment coupling."
-If Env grows into a god object, refactor toward narrower capabilities.
+If everything takes a giant `PricingEnv`, you can trade "parameter sprawl" for "environment coupling."
+If `PricingEnv` grows into a god object, refactor toward narrower capabilities.
-- You need mutable/evolving state.
-Reader is read-only.
-If state evolves through steps, you're looking for state-threading (often modeled as `State`).

 ## Async in C#

 Most apps have I/O. A practical default is to keep the Reader pipeline synchronous and do async work at the boundary.
-You *can* wrap `Task<T>` inside a `Reader`, but standard LINQ won't await it, so the composition tends to get noisy, so you may end up having to write helpers like `BindAsync`.
+You *can* wrap `Task<T>` inside a `Reader`, but standard LINQ won't await it, so the composition tends to get noisy—you may end up writing helpers like `BindAsync`.

 ### Recommended: Functional Core, Imperative Shell